-That’s not to say that adderall doesn’t have its benefits, because it does—but in my experience, modafinil is the overall best choice for focus, energy, and improved cognition.
+That’s not to say that Adderall doesn’t have its cognitive benefits, because it does—but in my experience, modafinil is the overall best choice for focus, energy, and improved cognitive performance.
 Here’s why.

-It’s important to note that although modafinil and adderall are often lumped into the same category, they’re actually quite different in terms of how they affect the brain.
+It’s important to note that although modafinil and Adderall are often lumped into the category of smart drugs, they’re different in terms of how they affect the brain.

-It’s suspected that modafinil inhibits GABA, a neurotransmitter associated with relaxation, from binding to receptors.
-In other words, when you take modafinil, you’re basically in 100% awake mode.
+It’s suspected that modafinil inhibits GABA, a neurotransmitter associated with relaxation, from binding to receptors—this is what leads to its cognitive benefits, such as enhanced productivity.

 Adderall, which is basically legal methamphetamine, actually mimics neurotransmitters like dopamine and norepinephrine in the brain.

-This is why adderall is so habit forming—you get addicted to it, and need it to function.
+This is why Adderall is so habit forming—you get addicted to it, and need it to function.
 You’re WIRED and jittery for 4-5 hours, but then you crash like a motherfucker.
-Sure, it’s a productive 4-5 hours, but it’s not worth the dependency.

 Adderall typically lasts 4 to 6 hours, maybe a little bit longer if you’re an inexperienced user.
 About 30 minutes after you pop the pill, you feel a surge in euphoria, as well as enhanced focus.